amd-osx-kb/NativeMojaveUnix/creating-the-installer/macos.md

 ![Customize button in the bottom left.](../.gitbook/assets/image%20%2827%29.png)

-The options that generally are recommended for Ryzen \(and most other hackintoshes\) are shown in the following screenshots.
+The options that generally are recommended are shown in the following screenshots.

 ![UEFI booting only and Install in the ESP](../.gitbook/assets/image%20%288%29.png)